 A Christmas Story

-.
-Inside, you'll find props from the movie and a flawless restoration that will make you feel like you're
+Inside the museum, you'll find props from the movie (including rare behind-the-scenes photos) and a flawless restoration that will make you feel like you're

 in a scene from the movie.
 From leg lamps to one iconic snowsuit, this tourist attraction in Cleveland is renowned for good reason.